 For a moment, I suddenly felt out place.
-How can you deal with this kind of life around you without feeling depressed or hopeless?
+How can you deal with this kind of life around you with full of hope?
 The energy emanating from these innocent children was so strong that it disarmed me of my strength and left me struck on my seat.
-I saw resilience in those young, tender eyes that have already seen so much darkness in the shades of life.
+I saw resilience in those young, tender eyes that have already seen so much darkness in life.
 I admired…and envied the sense of community and strength that they have shown to us.

 Then, it was time for me to introduce myself.
 The children echoed my name loudly as if trying to commit to memory a stranger they would seldom encounter and might never see again.

 While my fellow bloggers and volunteers took their turns in introducing themselves, I surveyed the room.
 Posted on the wall outside, beside the doorway, was a yellow-green cartolina that held a feeding schedule done in batches of three.
 The interior was not very spacious or richly furnished to receive guests at a comfort level that would make one at ease.
 It was a typical one-bedroom unit with its own kitchen and toilet, except that most of the spaces were freed to accommodate children on Saturdays, when teacher Ann and a pastor conduct Bible studies.
 Mounted on one side of the wall was a shelf that contained hard-bound copies of old books which I reckoned were of religious subjects.
 The source of ventilation was one ceiling fan that worked to keep the air moving around the room.